 Mrs. Bryan holds the Executive Committee position of Deputy Secretary General for both The United States Kuo Shu Federation, and The World Kuo Shu Federation and has been a key staff member and organizer of the USKSF International Kuo Shu Championship Tournaments since 1997.
 She has studied both internal and external martial arts directly with Grandmaster Huang, and was a Teaching Assistant at the US Kuo Shu Academy, in Owings Mills, MD.
 She was Program Director at US Martial Arts Academy, in Timonium, MD for 2 years and co-owned Freedom Martial Arts & Wellness Center for 5 years.
 In recognition of her contributions to the Kuo Shu Federation, Alyssa has received a citation from the Mayor of Baltimore, several citations from Baltimore County Executives, and is a recipient of the "Kuo Shu B" medal for service and promotion of Kuo Shu.
 She assisted the organizers for the 2nd World Kuo Shu World Tournament in Singapore in 2006 and the 3rd World Kuo Shu World Tournament in Germany in 2009.
-Alyssa is a Reiki Master Teacher in both Usui and Karuna® styles, and a Photography Supervisor with Lifetouch Preschool Portraits.
+Alyssa is an Online Instructor at Real World Training, where she trains people how to use and troubleshoot QuickBooks.